Lines and Angles

 A straight line extends infinitely in both directions and has no curves.

-A part of a line with two endpoints.
+A line segment is a part of a line with two endpoints.
 For example, AB is a line segment with points A and B.

 A line that starts from one point and goes infinitely in one direction.